-How Much Food is Wasted in Israel?
+How Much Food is Wasted in Israel

 Findings of the 2018 National Food Waste and Rescue Report reveal an increase in food waste, compared to the findings in the previous report.
 This was the combined result of an increase in imports, partially offset by the decrease in Israeli agricultural production, and updated data concerning food waste in the household consumption sector, which underwent evaluation for the first time this year.

 A comprehensive value chain model for various food production and consumption stages was designed to assess food waste and the potential for food rescue in Israel.
-This model is based on a bottom-up approach, and includes analysis of data relevant to agricultural production, import, export, industry, distribution, and a sample of consumption patterns of 50 types of food (2).
+This model is based on a bottom-up approach, and includes analysis of data relevant to agricultural production, storage, import, export, industry, distribution, and a sample of consumption patterns of 50 types of food (5).
 Processed produce included in the data is translated into terms of fresh produce.

-Total food waste in all value chain stages translates to a loss of approximately $180 per month per household in Israel, equivalent to wasting approximately 155 pounds of food per month per household.
 Quantitatively speaking, approximately 55% of this waste is incurred during production, manufacturing and distribution, before the food reaches household or institutional consumers.
 In monetary terms, roughly 60% is wasted during household or institutional consumption.